mariodavid/mariodavid.github.io/_drafts/salesforce-through-the-lens-of-a-java-dev-2.md

 Besides those two concrete Salesforce related reasons for declarative development, there is an even more fundamental reason: it is oftentimes simply not necessary to use imperative development when the higher-level abstractions of declarative development are sufficient.

-To make this abstract explanation about declarative vs. imperative development a little bit more concrete, let's take a look at a simple example.
+To make this abstract explanation about declarative vs. imperative development a little bit more concrete, let's take a look at various UI configuration examples that show how to do certain things are expressed through declarative development.

-### An Example of Configuration: Adding a Field

 ## Salesforce Declarative Development Technologies